 Upon receipt and removal of CH TRU mixed waste containers from the CH package, the waste containers are visually inspected for physical damage and leakage to ensure they are in good condition prior to storage.
 Waste containers are also checked for external radiological surface contamination through the use of swipes and radiation monitoring equipment, consistent with radiological control procedures pursuant to 10 CFR Part 835.
 Decontamination activities will not be conducted on containers that are not in good condition or are leaking.
-If the waste container is not in good condition, the Permittees will either overpack the container with another approved container, repair/patch the container in accordance with appropriate standards and guidance (e.g., 40 CFR §173.28), return the container to the generator, or send the CH package to a third-party contractor.
+If the waste container is not in good condition, the

+Permittees will either overpack the container with another approved container, repair/patch the container in accordance with appropriate standards and guidance (e.g., 40 CFR §173.28), return the container to the generator, or send the CH package to a third-party contractor.
 If local decontamination activities are opted for, the work will be conducted in the WHB Unit, consistent with radiological control procedures.

-Once unloaded from the CH package, CH TRU mixed waste containers (seven-packs, three-packs, four-packs, SWBs, or TDOPs) are placed in one of two positions on the facility pallet or on a containment pallet.
+Once unloaded from the CH package, CH TRU mixed waste containers (seven-packs (55-gal drums), three-packs (100-gal drums), four-packs (85-gal drums), SWBs, or TDOPs) or shielded containers (three-packs (SC30G1), two-packs (SC-30G2 or SC-55G1), or single units (SC-30G3 or SC-55G2)) are placed in one of two positions on the facility pallet or on a containment pallet.
 The waste containers are stacked, on the facility pallets (one- or two-high, depending on weight considerations).
 Waste on containment pallets are stacked one-high.
 The use of facility or containment pallets elevates the waste at least 6 inches (in.)
 (15 centimeters (cm)) from the floor surface.
 Pallets of waste are then maintained in the CH Bay Storage Area of the WHB Unit for normal storage.

-In addition, four CH packages, containing up to eight seven-packs, three-packs, fourpacks, SWBs, or four TDOPs, may occupy positions at the TRUDOCKs.
+In addition, four CH packages, containing up to eight seven-packs (55-gal drums), eight three-packs (100-gal drums), eight four-packs (85-gal drums), eight SWBs, four three-packs of shielded containers (SC-30G1), four two-packs of shielded containers (SC-30G2 or SC-55G1), four single units of shielded containers (SC-30G3 or SC-55G2) or four TDOPs, may occupy positions at the TRUDOCKs.
 If waste containers are left in this area, they will be in the CH package with or without the shipping container lids removed.